 What is Bonsai?

-A word-for-word translation of the Chinese word Penjing is a potted scenery: Pen (pot) jing (scenery).
+A word-for-word translation of the Chinese word Penjing is “potted scenery”: Pen (pot), Jing (scenery).

-A word-for-word translation of the Japanese word Bonsai is a potted plant: Bon (pot) sai (culture).
+A word-for-word translation of the Japanese word Bonsai is “potted plant”: Bon (pot), Sai (culture).

-We think an appropriate definition is: A bonsai is a potted tree depicting a miniature landscape in nature as you envision it.
+An appropriate definition might be: “A bonsai is a potted tree depicting a miniature landscape in nature as you envision it.”

 Origin & History of Bonsai

-Bonsai began in China, by some accounts as early as during the Han dynasty (202BC), and it was introduced to Japan from China during the Heian period (794-1185), and to the United States and Europe in the 19th century.
+Bonsai began in China, by some accounts as early as the Han dynasty (202 BCE), and was introduced to Japan during the Heian period (794–1185).
+It spread to the United States and Europe in the 19th century.

-Bonsai caught the world’s attention when an extensive collection of bonsai trees was exhibited at the “L’Exposition Universelle” in Paris in 1878.
-A notable event occurred in 1976 when Japan gave a major bonsai collection to the U.S. in honor of the 200-year anniversary of America’s independence.
-These trees are now housed at the National Bonsai & Penjing Museum in Washington DC.
+Bonsai caught the world’s attention in 1878 when an extensive collection of bonsai trees was exhibited at the L’Exposition Universelle in Paris.
+Another notable event occurred in 1976, when Japan gifted a major bonsai collection to the United States in honor of the 200th anniversary of American independence.
+These trees are now housed at the National Bonsai & Penjing Museum in Washington, D.C.

 Bonsai is a living art form that connects us to nature, history, and culture.
 From its ancient origins in China and Japan to its global recognition today, bonsai carries a rich legacy that continues to inspire creativity and mindfulness.